AndyOctopusHome/.github/profile/README.md

 - Community Moderator
 - Wiki Writers

-📬 If you wan't to join us, send an e-mail to join-mc-network-github@andyoctopus.com
+📬 If you want to join us, send an e-mail to join-mc-network-github@andyoctopus.com

 ---